IraitzMaritxalar/smart-home-controller/README.md

 Live-adjust slider devices:
 - Thermostat
 - Ceiling Fan
+Additional features:
-Buttons for navigating to device detail screens
+- Buttons linking to device detail screens
-States are fully persistent thanks to a global state object
+- Fully persistent state using a global shared object
+- NEW: “All OFF” Global Reset Button
+  - A new button has been added at the top of the Overview screen
+  - Pressing ALL OFF instantly resets all home devices to their default safe state:
+    - Light → OFF
+    - Door → LOCKED
+    - Thermostat → 22°C
+    - Fan → 0
+  - Automatically updates the UI
+  - Publishes a global event (“ALL DEVICES RESET”), visible in Statistics and device logs
+  - Helps simulate an emergency shutdown or quick home reset action

 📊 Statistics Screen
 - Displays simulated energy consumption
-- Dynamically updated bar graph using Flet containers
+- Dynamically updated bar graph using animated containers
-- Logs every action (ON/OFF, slider changes)
+- Logs every action (ON/OFF, slider changes, ALL OFF events)
-- Automatic updates every X seconds through a background timer
+- Automatic updates every X seconds using a background timer

 🔍 Device Details Screen

-Each device has a dedicated detail view showing:
+Each device has its own detail view showing:
-- Current status (ON/OFF, LOCKED/UNLOCKED, etc.)
+- Current status (ON/OFF, LOCKED/UNLOCKED, slider values)
 - Device metadata (name, ID, type)
 - A persistent “Recent actions” log
-- Multi-screen navigation (Back button)
-- Real-time updates through a publish/subscribe event bus
+- Real-time updates via the event bus
+- Dedicated back navigation

 🔄 Event System (Publish/Subscribe)

-- Any device action (toggle or slider change) publishes an event
+- Every device interaction publishes an event
-- All listeners — Statistics screen, device details, etc. — receive updates instantly
+- All listening screens (statistics, details) update instantly
-- Events are stored in a global log system so nothing is lost when switching screens
+- Events are saved in the global log so switching screens never loses data
+- The new ALL OFF action also generates a global log event

 🗄 Global State Persistence

-Persistent state includes:
+Stored globally:
-- Device statuses
+- Device states
 - Thermostat values
 - Fan speed
 - Device-specific logs
-- Energy consumption history
+- Consumption history
-State is shared across all screens, so switching pages does not reset anything.
+Because all screens share the same state object, state persists naturally across all views.

 ⏲ Background Timer
 A separate thread periodically simulates:
-- Power consumption readings
+- Power consumption updates
+- Automatic log entries
-- New entries added automatically to Statistics screen and logs This creates the effect of “real devices running in the background.”
+This creates the feeling of a live smart home system where devices continue running in the background.